Venice: Splendour in Colour

 Aliki Braine

-Born in Paris in 1976, Aliki Braine studied at The Ruskin School of Fine Art, Oxford, The Slade School of Fine Art, London, and The Courtauld Institute, where she was awarded a distinction for her master's in 17th-century painting.
-Aliki has been a regular lecturer at the National Gallery since 2001 and teaches at the Wallace Collection, Courtauld Gallery, and The Arts Society.
-She is an Associate Lecturer in the Department of Fine Art Photography at the University of the Arts London.
-Aliki is also a practicing artist who regularly exhibits her photographic work internationally.
+Aliki Braine (b.
+1976, Paris) is an artist and art historian.
+She studied at The Ruskin School of Fine Art, Oxford, The Slade School and The Courtauld Institute, London where she was awarded a distinction for her theses on 17th century painting.
+She has been working for The National Gallery for 25 years and teaches for Christie’s Education, The Wallace Collection, The Arts Society and numerous private clients.
+Aliki is also a practicing artist who taught at Camberwell College of Art and Westminster University and who regularly exhibits her work internationally.

 Publications & Exhibitions